mvasigh/sveltekit-mdsvex-blog/src/posts/unpublished-draft-example.svelte.md

 ---
-title: "Unpublished draft example"
+title: 'Unpublished draft example'
-description: "This blog post is not yet ready to be seen by the world"
+description: 'This blog post is not yet ready to be seen by the world'
-author: "Mehdi Vasigh"
+author: 'Mehdi Vasigh'
-date: "2021-05-10"
+date: '2021-05-10'
 published: false
 ---